NLNOG/ring-web/content/post/leaseweb-joins-the-nlnog-ring-project.md

 ]
 +++

-Leaseweb (AS16265) has made a server available to the NLNOG RING Project. <a href="http://www.leaseweb.net/" target="_blank">Leaseweb</a>, ranking as one of the bigger hosting companies in the Netherlands, is a great addition to the ring.
+Leaseweb (AS16265) has made a server available to the NLNOG RING Project.
+Leaseweb, ranking as one of the bigger hosting companies in the Netherlands, is a great addition to the ring.

-Ring members can connect to "leaseweb01.ring.nlnog.net".
+Ring members can connect to leaseweb01.ring.nlnog.net.